 Candidates with foreign qualifications are considered to have applied for recognition of their entry qualifications with the application form with which they have applied for study.

-1. Original or the duplicate of the final certificate(s), representing general requirement for access to higher education in the country of issue, legalised on the basis of:
+1. Scan of the final certificate(s), representing general requirement for access to higher education in the country of issue.

 Further information: Ms. Živa Banfi